Schneider-Geo/Guibo-Types/README.md

 # GUIBO TypeScript Data Structures

-## A collection of TypeScript interfaces to work withe the GUIBO data structures
+## A collection of TypeScript interfaces to work with the GUIBO data structures

 ### Installing